Tyson Fury and Dillian Whyte's negotiation to meet enters final hours before 'purse bids' - will a fight be agreed?

-Tyson Fury and Dillian Whyte have until 6pm (UK time) on Tuesday to privately agree a world heavyweight title showdown before 'purse bids' are introduced.
+Tyson Fury and Dillian Whyte have until Wednesday afternoon to privately agree a world heavyweight title showdown before 'purse bids' are introduced.

+"The WBC has received requests from both sides, Fury and Whyte, to extend the free negotiation period which has been granted," a statement on Friday read.

+"If there is no agreement a purse offer ceremony will take place on Wednesday January 26."

 Purse bids mean any promoter can enter the negotiations to finance and stage the fight.